-Neighbourhood and location The property was built by the Local Authority and is located within of a similar a ed residential area where surrounding properties are ge and style.
-Many now appear to be in private ocal amenities are available within a short commute.

-Age Approximately 70 years.
+Description A semi-detached single storey and attic villa.
+Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Lounge, Dining Room, Kitchen, Rear Porch.
+ATTIC FLOOR:- Landing, Two Bedrooms, Bathroom.
+Gross internal floor area (m2) Approximately 103sqm.
+Neighbourhood and location The property is located within an established residential area where surrounding properties are of various age and styles.
+Local amenities are readily available.
+Age Approximately 125 years.
+Weather Dry and bright.

-Light rain showers.
 Weather over recent weeks has been mixed.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Brick construction with a rendered finish.
-Adjacent flashings are formed in lead.
+Brick construction with a pointed finish.
+The adjacent flashings appear to be formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with concrete tiles.
-The roof structure contains valley gutters.
+The roof is pitched and overlaid with slates.
+The roof structure incorporates valley gutters.